analyst-mostafa-gamal/Beyond-the-Binge-Churn-Analysis/README.txt

 Dynamic Visuals: Built an interactive dashboard with "What-If" parameters to simulate how a 5% reduction in churn would impact the bottom line.

-📈 Key Insights & KPIs
-Total Churn Rate: [Insert % e.g., 26.5%]

-Contract Risk: Customers on Month-to-Month contracts are [X]x more likely to churn than those on Annual plans.

-Payment Method Impact: High correlation between churn and "Electronic Check" payments, suggesting potential friction in the payment experience.

-Tenure Sweet Spot: The highest churn occurs within the first 6 months of subscription; customers who survive past 12 months show a 70% increase in loyalty.

 📊 Data Logic & Technical Notes
 Data Preparation: Python was chosen for the ETL phase to ensure a repeatable and scalable cleaning process that handles large datasets more efficiently than Excel.